PenTagaris/oldmapsnewtracks/images/india.md

 regenerate: true
 category: india
 ---
+{: .center }

-*Clicking on any photo will load the full-sized, zoomable version*
+*Clicking on any photo will load the full-sized, zoomable version in a new page*

 {% assign image_files = site.static_files | where: "image", true %}
 {% for myimage in image_files reversed %}